cjnaz/newtool_template/README.md

-# newtool - Monitoring the health of the WAN connection
+# newtool - tag line

+This repo is a shell / template/ set of start files for a new tool using the cjnfuncs freamework.

+README placeholder text follows

 Monitors WAN-side internet access and WAN IP address changes on a home network.
 Sends email and/or text notifications for internet outages (after restored) and WAN IP changes.
 The tool is highly configurable for which modem and router you may be using.
 Configurations for dd-wrt and pfSense routers, and Motorola and Technicolor/Cox gateway modems are included.